Birds of a Feather (TV series): International broadcast and adaptations

-Birds of a Feather was sold to more than 30 countries worldwide and the format was sold to countries including Australia (ABC TV), New Zealand, Spain and South Afric].
+Birds of a Feather was sold to more than 30 countries worldwide and the format was sold to countries including Australia (ABC TV), New Zealand (TVNZ), Spain and South Africa.
 The show is regularly re-run on Australian & New Zealand pay TV.

 American adaptation

-An American adaptation, called Stand by Your Man was made by Fox.
+An American adaptation, called Stand by Your Man, was made by Fox.
 Rosie O'Donnell played hard-up Lorraine Popowski, while Melissa Gilbert-Brinkman played her rich sister Rochelle Dunphy.
-Sam McMurray played Rochelle's husband Roger and Rick Hall played Lorraine's husband Artie.
+Sam McMurray played Rochelle's husband Roger, and Rick Hall played Lorraine's husband Artie.
 The Dorien character, called Adrienne Stone, was played by Miriam Flynn.
 The series was broadcast for only eight episodes from 5 April to 9 August 1992.

 Stage adaptation

 On 8 July 2010, Linda Robson confirmed on This Morning that a script had been written for a stage show, which all three actresses were keen to be involved with, but this would depend on the availability of Pauline Quirke, who had just been contracted to Emmerdale for six months.
 Quirke announced on 16 May 2011 that she would be leaving Emmerdale at Christmas 2011 and that a touring version of Birds of a Feather would start in spring 2012.

 Birds of a Feather has been adapted for stage by The Comedy Theatre Company, producers of previous dinnerladies and Keeping Up Appearances UK stage tours.
 The 2012 Birds of a Feather UK tour includes the original three leading actresses.
-Quirke and Robson's real-life sons, Charlie Quirke and Louis Dunford, share the role of Travis Stubbs, the son born to Tracey in the final episode of the TV series.
+Quirke and Robson's real-life sons, Charlie Quirke and Louis Dunford, share the role of Travis Stubbs, the son born to Tracey in the final episode of the original BBC TV series.